-3. Help Employees to Feel Valuable
+3. Help Employees Feel Valued

 Regardless of their actual quality of work, most employees feel proud of their discipline and results.
 For this reason, appreciation for a well-done job does more to motivate than does criticism.
 But, it can be human nature to focus on the negative aspects of employee performance.

 Instead, managers and Human Resources should try to focus on the 9 things done right, instead of the 1 thing done wrong.
 Many experts suggest providing 2-3 positive points of feedback for every 1 item of criticism and some experts suggest 5-6 positives to every 1 negative.